stereomatchingkiss/ocv_libs/README.md

 1 : Wrap up some chores to facilitate my daily programming tasks/research

-2 : machine learning part is only for practice, in real case I use mlpack, mxnet and tiny-cc to do the machine learning(and contribute to those projects too)
+2 : Machine learning part is only for practice, in real case I use mlpack, caffe and tiny-cnn to do the machine learning(and contribute to those projects too)